Table of Contents

 Since the diffusion of gasses is directly proportional to the concentration of gasses, therefore increasing the concentration of inhaled oxygen will correct PaO2 but the increased A-a gradient will be present as long as the structural problem is present.

 In a pulmonary shunt, also known as a right-to-left shunt, the venous deoxygenated blood from the right side enters the left side of the heart and systemic circulation without getting oxygenated within the alveoli.
 In simple words, a shunt refers to “normal perfusion, poor ventilation”.

-The lungs are having normal blood supply, but ventilation is decreased or absent that fails to exchange gases with the incoming deoxygenated blood.
+The lungs are having a normal blood supply, but ventilation is decreased or absent that fails to exchange gasses with the incoming deoxygenated blood.
 The ventilation/perfusion ratio is or near to zero.
 This happens, for example, in atelectasis and cyanotic heart diseases.
 In atelectasis, the collapsed lung is not ventilated and blood within that segment fails to oxygenate.
 In cyanotic heart diseases, the blood from the right side bypasses (shunts) the lungs and enters the left side, causing hypoxemia and cyanosis.

 The A-a gradient is increased as deoxygenated blood enters the arterial (systemic) circulation decreasing the arterial oxygen tension, PaO2.

 Since venous blood does not oxygenate in the pulmonary shunt, therefore increasing the oxygen concentration does not correct the hypoxemia.
-The blood will bypass the lungs, no matter how much increased oxygen concentration is used.
+The blood will bypass the lungs, no matter how much-increased oxygen concentration is used.
 This failure to increase PaO2 after oxygen administration is a very important point and helps to differentiate from the impaired diffusion and other causes of hypoxemia that correct with the supplemental oxygen.

 Ventilation – perfusion (V/Q) mismatch